-I’ve often heard Christians say, “The evidence of salvation is good works,” while others have said, “No, the evidence is inward belief.”
+I’ve often heard Christians say that, “The evidence of salvation is good works,” while others have said, “No, the evidence of salvation is inward belief.”
 Why do Christians feel the need to make a distinction here?
 While it is true that both are evidence of salvation, proponents of each needn’t argue in favor of one over the other; it’s completely unnecessary.

-Make no mistake about it: Christians are Continue reading “How Is Living Faith Demonstrated?”
+Make no mistake about it: Christians are Continue reading “Good Works Cannot Save You”

 For years, I had no interest in using social media for any reason; I thought it was dumb, to be honest.
 My thoughts haven’t changed much since then, having used it for a couple of years now, but let me share with you the reason I started in the first place.
 Continue reading “Importance of Social Media in Evangelism”